Position: Assistant Coach

-Bradley LeCroy completed his 11th year as an assistant coach with the Tiger program in 2018.
+Bradley LeCroy completed his 14th year as an assistant coach with the Tiger program in 2021.
 He is in his second stint in Tigertown, as he served as a volunteer assistant coach at Clemson from 2003-05.
 LeCroy (pronounced luh-CROY) also serves as recruiting coordinator and coaches the infielders as well as working with the hitters.
 He has helped lead the Tigers to the NCAA Tournament in 12 of the 13 years he has been a coach at Clemson and the tournament has been held.

 LeCroy’s 2012 recruiting class (2013 newcomers) was rated No. 5 in the nation by Collegiate Baseball, while his 2013 recruiting class (2014 newcomers) was rated No. 16 in the nation by Baseball America.
 That was a big reason LeCroy was rated as the No. 9 assistant coach in the nation by Baseball America prior to the 2013 season.